-2.3 Spherical Harmonic Representation
+A. Spherical Harmonic Representation

-The SPHARM representation [6] has been applied to subcortical structures such as the hippocampus and the amygdala [27] [31] [34] [49].
-In particular, Gerig et al. used the mean squared distance (MSD) of SPHARM coefficients in quantifying ventricle surface shape in a twin study [27].
-Shen et al. used the principal component analysis technique on the SPHARM coefficients of schizophrenic hippocampal surfaces in reducing the data dimension [49].
-Recently it has begun to be applied to more complex cortical surfaces [12] [31] [48].
-Gu et al. presented the SPHARM representation as a surface compression technique, where the main geometric feasures are encoded in the low degree spherical harmonics, while the noises are in the high degree spherical harmonics [31].
+The SPHARM representation [4] has been applied to subcortical structures such as the hippocampus and the amygdala [23], [27], [30], [44].
+In particular, Gerig et al. used the mean squared distance (MSD) of the SPHARM coefficients in quantifying ventricle surface shape in a twin study [23].
+Shen et al. used the principal component analysis technique on the SPHARM coefficients of schizophrenic hippocampal surfaces in reducing the data dimension [44].
+Recently, it has begun to be applied to more complex cortical surfaces [27], [43].
+Gu et al. presented SPHARM as a surface compression technique, where the main geometric feasures are encoded in the low degree spherical harmonics, while the noises are in the high degree spherical harmonics [27].